cloud26apps/gapis-mock/README.md

-# gapis-mock - Mock server for Google APIs
+# gapis-mock - Local simulator mock server for Google APIs
-Mock server for Google APIs, for local dev/testing only.
+Local simulator Mock server for Google APIs, for local dev/testing only.
 Based on Google discovery documents.
 Not Affiliated with Google.
+Localstack for GCP googleapis.

 ## Changelog
 v1.0.1 - 2026-01-11 - First public release